ViniciusBauer/rotation_control/README.md

 ## Repository Structure

+- **/control_project/conversion.xlsx**
+  Excel file containing data or conversion parameters used during the project’s development.

+- **/control_project/IHMBauer.pdf**
+  Document providing an overview or reference for the Human-Machine Interface (HMI) design.

-- **/src/rotation_control.c**
+- **/control_project/rotation_control.c**
-  Contains the C source code that implements the fan control.
+  The main C source code implementing the fan control.
 Key features include:
   - Configuration of timers, the AD converter, PWM, LCD, and keypad.
-  - Implementation of a Human-Machine Interface (HMI) based on a state machine, which allows for setting the setpoint and selecting between the PI and PID controllers.
+  - A state machine-based HMI for setpoint configuration and selection of PI or PID controllers.
-  - A control routine that updates the speed parameters and duty cycle by integrating the discrete control equations.
+  - A control routine that updates speed and duty cycle by integrating the discrete control equations.

+- **/control_project/rotation_control.m**
+  A MATLAB/Octave script used for system analysis or simulation, supporting the design and validation of the controllers.

-- **/docs/rotation_control.pdf**
+- **/control_project/rotation_control.pdf**
   A detailed document outlining the methodology used, including:
   - The experimental procedure for plant identification.
   - Derivation and comparison of the continuous and discretized transfer functions.
-  - Analyses of the performances of the PI and PID controllers, along with their respective *Settling Time* and *Overshoot*.
+  - Performance analyses of the PI and PID controllers, highlighting *Settling Time* and *Overshoot*.

-- **/docs/IHMbauer.pdf**
-  An illustrative diagram of the state machine implemented in the HMI, showing the various screens and user interactions.

-- **/docs/simulink_blocks.png**
-  Images of the blocks used in Simulink for plant simulation and controller validation.

 ## How to Use the Project

 1. **Source Code:**
-   - Navigate to the `/src` folder and open the `rotation_control.c` file to review the complete control implementation.
+   - Navigate to the `/control_project` folder and open `rotation_control.c` to review the complete control implementation.
-   - Compile the code and program the microcontroller according to the instructions and comments provided within the file.
+   - Compile the code and program the microcontroller according to the instructions and comments within the file.

-2. **Documentation:**
+2. **Documentation and Scripts:**
-   - Refer to the `rotation_control.pdf` file in the `/docs` folder to gain a detailed understanding of the experimental procedures, plant identification, and controller analysis.
+   - Refer to `rotation_control.pdf` for a comprehensive explanation of the experimental procedures, plant identification, and controller analysis.
-   - View the diagrams `IHMbauer.pdf` and `rotation_control.pdf` to understand the structure of the HMI and the modeling performed in Simulink.
+   - Use `rotation_control.m` to replicate or extend the simulations and analyses performed in MATLAB/Octave.
+   - Check `IHMbauer.pdf` for insights into the HMI design and implementation details.

+3. **Data Files:**
+   - Examine `conversion.xlsx` if you need to review or modify the data/conversion parameters used in the project.